Walk, Run, Kayak

 Motu Falls and Whinray Scenic Reserve.
 You can ride or drive from Motu to the falls (5km each way on gravel road).
 The suspension bridge, and into Whinray Scenic Reserve, is walking/running only.
 This area is environmentally precious, habitat of wild kiwi and species such as the rare Hoschetters frog.

-The well-formed 7km trail is also historically important: it's part of the original formed crossing of Eastland, the Ormond-Opotiki road.
+The well-formed 7km trail is also historically important: it's part of the original formed crossing of Eastland, originally called the Ormond-Opotiki road.
 The reserve is named after James Whinray, who campaigned for the forest's protection in the early 1900s.

 You can walk through to Marumoko road, or do an out-and-back walk.
 The Motu Falls road, Whinray Scenic Reserve, and Marumoko road create a loop of 17km.
 This is the run stage of the Motu Challenge multisport race.

 Eastwoodhill Arboretum is a highlight of the Rere Falls Trail, read more about the arboretum on the Rere Falls Trail page.
 For walking and running, the arboretum offers 25km of diverse trails on 137 hectares.

 It's a wonderful place for family walk/picnics, with a small play area, open spaces, secluded seats and shelters.
 Eastwoodhill Arboretum has thousands of mature Northern Hemisphere trees, so in autumn it is ablaze in reds, ochres and yellows.